brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/post-4.md

 Ex: fake local news stories prompt reader with a "read more" button that leads to malicious malware Spoofed Messages
 Social engineers disguise scams as well known or trusted sources.
-Ex: UPS message claiming a package has failed to be delivered, asking the victim to print out an invoice to take to the ups center for pickup, when actually it's a malicious PDF file.
+Ex: UPS message claiming a package has failed to be delivered, asking the victim to print out an invoice to take to the ups centre for pickup, when actually it's a malicious PDF file.

 * Social Compliance
-Criminals know its human nature to follow what others are doing making you more inclined to trust their LIES.
+Criminals know it's human nature to follow what others are doing, making you more inclined to trust their LIES.
-Ex: Facebook likejacking, users were fooled into 'liking' sites that claimed to have celebrity news. instead it was a malicious site that hijacked the mouse into liking the page so it showed up on the user's Facebook, giving it false legitimacy
+Ex: Facebook likejacking, users were fooled into 'liking' sites that claimed to have celebrity news.
+Instead, it was a malicious site that hijacked the mouse into liking the page, so it showed up on the user's Facebook, giving it false legitimacy

 * Reliance on Security Measures
 Criminals know we take our security measures for granted and feed off that dependency.